AlexanderTsk/minesweeper_bot/README.md

 ## Features

 - OpenCV in game objects detection.
 - You can automate most of minesweeper games by updating config.py file.
 Just change <u>object_hex_color</u> which is using for object detections.
-Also you may need to update <u>min_area</u> and <u>>max_area</u> configs.
-They are used for object filtering in case of same objects color in game UI.
+Also you may need to update <u>min_area</u> and <u>max_area</u> configs.
+They are using for object filtering in case of same objects color in game UI.
 - Clicks automation.

 ## Requirements